vk-db-modeling-fall-25/shared-notes/notes/normalization.md

 Main problem:

-- Non-atomic (multi-valued) data is some fields
+- Non-atomic (multi-valued) data in some fields
   - So hard to query for one item in a multi-valued field e.g. all orders with laptops
   - Need to maintain the positional structure of the multi-valued fields in the presence of mutations